License Plates

 Maryland license plates identify your vehicle and show that it is properly registered with the Maryland Motor Vehicle Administration (MVA).

 You receive license plates when you register a vehicle in Maryland.
+Plates may be issued when you:

-- When you title and register a vehicle
+- Title and register a vehicle

 Most plates are issued during an in-person or online registration transaction.

-Types of License Plates
+Types of license plates

 Maryland offers several types of license plates, including: